Migrating from Outlook 2003 to Outlook 2007

-We will also work with the mini toolbars for even faster access to related functionality when selecting content in Outlook 2007.
-Lastly, we will examine how creating and using Macros can help to save you time and effort and we will examine the importance of the Startup folder and how you can change it to suit your needs.
-So, let's get started.
+We'll also work with the mini toolbars for even faster access to related functionality when selecting content in Outlook 2007.
+Lastly, we'll examine how creating and using macros can help to save you time and effort, and we'll examine the importance of the Startup folder, and how you can change it to suit your needs.
+So let's get started.

 Excel 2010 Essential Training5,756,965 Views

 Excel 2013 Essential Training5,659,883 Views